Category: Friendship

 Assembly

-• I glued the border layer to the card base.
+• I glued the card face onto the card base, centering carefully.

 Final Thoughts: